 - Dischargeable debt can be eliminated by bankruptcy and includes consumer debt like credit card debt.

-- Nondischargeable debt is debt still owed after bankruptcy and includes debts such as taxes, student loans, and child support.
+- Nondischargeable debt is debt that is still owed after bankruptcy and includes debts such as taxes, student loans, and child support.

-Every individual's financial experience is different, and there can be many reasons you choose to file for bankruptcy, including:
+Each consumer's financial experience is different and there could be many reasons you choose to file for bankruptcy:

 - Medical bills: Debt due to medical bills is the primary cause of bankruptcy.
 This kind of unsecured debt can either be partially or fully discharged in a bankruptcy.